SpenceKonde/megaTinyCore/ContributionGuidelines.md

       "add    %0, %1"                   "\n\t" // And every line (almost) should have a comment
       "brcs   _myfuncend"               "\n\t" // Notice how the labels contain the name of the function to prevent name conflicts.
       "dec    %1"                       "\n\t" // decrement a.
       "brneq  _myfuncloopstart"         "\n\t" // if we haven't hit zero yet, return to start of loop.
+Notice also that as an internal function, labels are prefixed with _.
       "rjmp   .+2"                      "\n\t" // skip next instruction
     "_myfuncend:"                       "\n\t" // here's where we jump at the end if we overflowed in the loop...
       "ldi    %0, 255"                  "\n\t" // This is the instruction that we are rjmp'ing over if a reached 0 without an overflow.
+Otherwise we jumped to _mufuncend and
+                                               // perform the ldi
     :"=d" ((uint8_t) retval),                  // Output operands and input operands should go on different lines, if both kinds are present
      "+r" ((uint8_t) a)                        // and it is acceptable and often desirable to put each operand on it's own line entirely.
     :"r" ((uint8_t) b)                         // I have no position on named variables vs not naming them - both are acceptable.